 When a product is labelled as “recyclable,” or the common symbol, the Mobius loop, appears on the product or package, a consumer may not understand whether the package, the product itself, or both are recyclable.
 Also, the consumer may not understand whether the product or package is merely capable of being recycled or can actually be recycled in the local community.

-Do you state or imply that the product, component or package is compostable or degradable?
+Do you state or imply that the product, component or package is compostable?

 Marketers making compostable claims should have appropriate scientific evidence that all the materials in the product or package will break down into or otherwise become part of usable compost in an appropriate composting facility or device in a timeframe consistent with other materials composted under the same conditions.
 If the product is compostable only in certain environments, qualifiers should be included.
+If the product is compostable only in commercial facilities, the limited nature of those facilities should be disclosed.

+Do you state or imply that the product, component or package is degradable?

 A general degradability claim should not be made unless the marketer has reliable evidence that the product or package will entirely break down and return to nature in all potential disposal environments.
-Appropriate qualifiers are needed.
+Appropriate qualifiers are needed, including, if tests do not support degradation in the environment of customary disposal, such as sanitary landfill, that the product will not degrade in such environments.
 Degradability claims should not be so framed as to incite or condone littering.

 Do you state or imply that the product or package is refillable or reusable?

 No product or packaging should be described as refillable or reusable unless it can be refilled or reused for the same or similar purpose and there is a reasonable means for the consumer to do so.

+Refillable or reusable claims for food and beverage containers should be made with due regard to applicable sanitation standards.

 Are your proposed claims comparative in nature?
 If so, is the comparison to: